samlaubscher/Stellar-Drift-Game-M2/README.md

 ### **Typography**

 The font is one of the most important aspects of the design process, so the title and text font has to fit the space theme.
-I used 'Audiowide' for the main title and layered multiple h2 elements offset to create a 3d drop shadow with a neon glow.
+I used 'Audiowide' for the main title and layered multiple h2 elements offset to create a 3d drop shadow with a neon glow above.
 The main body text font is 'Oxanium' which is a really nice squared font that works with the digital look.
-'Orbitron' is used for the score counter, the font works well with the black background as the styled line through the letters stops the font being too visually stimulating, taking away focus from the centre.
+'Orbitron' is used for the score counter, the font works well with the black background as the styled line through the letters stops the font being too visually stimulating, maintaining focus on the centre of the screen.

 ### **Wireframes**

 I created four wireframes for this project using Balsamiq.
-I did not want to put too much content on the screen as I was aiming for an old arcade feel, and too much would take away from this.
+I did not want to put too much content on the screen as I was aiming for an old arcade feel, and felt too much would take away from this.
 To view the wireframes click below.

 <details>
 <summary><b>Desktop & Mobile Wireframes</b> - (click to expand)</summary>